- Parks for People

 The Trust for Public Land works with communities to ensure that everyone has parks, gardens, playgrounds, trails, and other natural places within a ten-minute walk from home.Photo: Pat Mazzera

 For the 80 percent of Americans who live in or near a city, neighborhood parks offer the closest connection to nature.
-Yet, today there is only 1 park for every 3,000 people in America.
+Yet, today there are mare than 100 million people in our cities that don't live within a 10 minute walk of a park.
 As a result, an entire generation is growing up disconnected from nature and the outdoors, missing out on the fun, fitness, and relaxation that parks provide.

 In park-poor neighborhoods, children play in streets, alleyways, or vacant lots instead of on grassy meadows or soccer fields.
 Or they simply stay inside—a national crisis of inactivity that has contributed to higher rates of obesity, diabetes, asthma, anxiety, and depression.